Website kiutak.hu launched

-The Small Communities Programme is a research and action based initiative started in 2008.
-Our main aim is to help the formation of local small eco-communities in the Carpathian Basin – both in rural and urban areas.
+We believe that we can solve the ecological crisis only if cooperation among people living nearby becomes much stronger.
+Thus, our main aim is to help the formation of local small eco-communities in the Carpathian Basin – both in rural and urban areas.
 These small communities can contribute to achieve an environmentally friendly way of living, building strong relationships among people living in the same place, and strengthening the local economy.
-We believe that we can solve the ecological crisis only if cooperation among people living nearby becomes much stronger.

-The founder and leader of the Small Communities Programme is András Takács-Sánta PhD, ecologist, associate professor and director of the MA in Human Ecology at the Eötvös Loránd University, Budapest.
+The Small Communities Programme is a research and action based initiative started in 2008.
+The founder and leader of the Programme is András Takács-Sánta PhD, ecologist, associate professor and director of the MA in Human Ecology at the Eötvös Loránd University, Budapest.
 About two dozens of people, experts at various fields work on the programme, nearly all of them voluntarily.
-Our main activities are: field work, book writing, organizing summer camps for children and adults, and providing human ecology course.
+Our main activities are: field work, support of communities, knowledge sharing, book writing, organizing summer camps for children and adults and providing human ecology course.

 Human ecology course